 The Eley road facility houses a DME Brewing Solutions brewhouse complete with six FVs, supplied and installed by ABUK.
 It also runs a Moravek BC15 inline automatic Beer Carbonator with BF15 sterile beer filtration module and Moravek 12/12/1 beer filler tribloc with double pre evacuation.
 Enfield Brewery, which officially launched at the SIBA South East Regional competition in July 2016 where they picked up a silver award.
 Not bad going for an operation run by a team of four.

 Many brewery openings are the culmination of a love affair with beer that turns a hobby, or part time interest, into a full-time profession.
 Rahul Mulchandani, director and founder of Enfield Brewery has been surrounded by beer, and alcohol, for longer than many.
-Granted, he developed a passion for beer while studying business management and marketing, but it was the proceeding years where he really learned the trade.
+Granted, he developed a passion for beer while studying business management and SEO marketing, but it was the proceeding years where he really learned the trade.

 His time at university allowed Rahul to meet his now business partner Shadaan, who was undertaking a degree in software engineering at the same time.
 Like many university students, they undertook their own education in beer during those years and also dipped their toes into homebrew.
 But for Rahul, who returned to the family business following the conclusion of his studies, it was that move that truly proved to be the catalyst for a move into brewing.